 Not to worry, the kids will have plenty of fun games of their own to play on Super Bowl Sunday!

 Tweens: Set up the Xbox, the Wii, Nintendo or all of the above.
 Once the consoles are turned on, you won't hear from your child again for hours!
+Add in some snacks and a cooler with drinks and your tweens will be in heaven.

 Little kids: Play football bingo.
 There are tons of free printables available online or you can make your own.
 Get the kids in on the action and let them help design the cards and think up the prizes.
 You can even make the bingo chips edible like professional photographer and blogger, Michelle DuPuis did.

 Toddlers: Play pin the football on the field goal.
 DuPuis and her husband designed their own game using painter's tape and construction paper.
 Blindfold your child, spin her around and let her try to pin the football between the goal posts.
-Any football that makes it between the uprights earned a prize.
+Any football that makes it between the uprights earns a prize.

 Tweens: Your tween can be the manager, the choreographer, the lead singer or all of the above.
 From lip syncing to actual singing, you're sure to be entertained by any performance your children think up.
+If they are familiar with songs by the Red Hot Chili Peppers or Bruno Mars they might have fun spoofing a few of their hits.
+Give them free reign to come up with their own fun ideas.

 Little kids and toddlers: The little kids and toddlers can be your tween's back-up dancers, singers or musicians.
 They can also help design the set and decide on the costumes.
+During the performance the little ones can join the audience or be on stage — and they are sure to have fun assisting the bigger kids.

 Image credit: Michelle DuPuis